 - The Wellcome Trust: archival handling sessions, held in 2016/17 and confirmed for 2017/18, as an integral part of the Study Day for the Level 4 course ‘Approaching the Past’.

 - University of Bilkent: Dr Luca Zavagno, as part of his Newton Mobility Grant in 2017/18, delivered a co-taught seminar with me on the archaeology of islands for students on the Level 5 course ‘From Ancient to Medieval Societies’.

-- University of Cardiff: a workshop with Dr James Siemens on narratives of travel in the Middle Ages, open to Level 4 and 5 students taking medieval modules in HCA.
+- University of Cardiff: a workshop in 2017 with Dr James Siemens on narratives of travel in the Middle Ages, open to Level 4 and 5 students taking medieval modules in HCA.

 - The British Museum, Department of Coins and Medals: coin handling sessions in 2015/16 and 2017/18, integrated into the MA course ‘Money and Empire, 200-800’.

 - The British Library: a manuscript handling session in January 2018 to support the Level 5 course ‘From Ancient to Medieval Societies’.

 - Cadbury Library Special Collections, University of Birmingham: Using the manuscript collection of the Cadbury Research Library, between 2012 and 2014 I co-organised handling sessions for students on BA and MA courses, giving them the opportunity to interact with curators and objects.